skr31/SONiC/doc/nvidia_component_listing_hld.md

 - CPLD(s)

 All the versions will be listed in a file that will be stored on the switch in /etc/mlnx/.
-The file will be created in compilation at which point it will contain only the internal Nvidia components - SDK-FW, SAI, HW MGMT, MFT, Kernel - since the versions of the platform components will not be known at this stage.
+The file will be created in compilation at which point it will contain only the internal Nvidia components - SDK, FW, SAI, HW MGMT, MFT, Kernel - since the versions of the platform components will not be known at this stage.
 The versions of the platform components will be added in the initialization flow.

 The file will be accessed with cat command: